 Pumpkins are an essential treat on our farm.
 Last year was a great year for pumpkins and markets in our area were selling pumpkins at the most reasonable price I have seen in years.
 I supplemented what we grew ourselves, with a huge box of small pumpkins from the farmers market.
 We had fresh pumpkins to give the chickens up until March.

-An added, essential benefit of feeding fresh pumpkin is the natural worming properties.
-The seeds of the pumpkin contain a substance that renders the worms paralyzed.
-The worms are then expelled with the feces.
-We do not have a worm problem in our flock, but I still help prevent it with fresh pumpkin.
+Many chicken keepers point to the unproven fact that eating fresh pumpkin seeds will prevent worms in your flock.
+While pumpkin is a healthy treat, the real story is more complicated.
 Eating pumpkin seeds may not cure a heavy presence of intestinal worms but feeding pumpkin can help the gut stay healthy and unwelcome to future worms looking to stay.
 Pumpkins are also high in Beta carotene which helps promote good overall health.
 Make sure you give your pumpkins plenty of room to roam while they grow and provide well draining soil and almost full sun.

 Cool Treats for Hot Summer Days

 By far the favorite treat we plant is watermelon.
 Cool and refreshing to humans and flock members alike, nothing beats it on a hot, sultry summer day.
 I chop the watermelon into large chunks and they dive right in.
 The ducks will gobble up the sweet melon center all the way down to the thinnest rind.
 The chickens will eat the entire watermelon, rind and all.
-So the pieces the ducks leave behind eventually end up in the chicken run for the chicks to finish off.
+So the pieces the ducks leave behind eventually end up in the chicken run for the chickens to finish off.
 No waste here!
 If you have leftover cut up melon from a cook out, you can freeze the leftovers to bring out on a super hot day.
 Water melon Popsicles!
 It’s a nice way to keep them hydrated during the heat.
 Watermelons also contain valuable vitamins.